vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/13_Mantra_and_Pranayama_The_Yoga_of_the_Sun_and_the_Moon.md

 All words, all thoughts and the breath itself naturally begin with the sense of I. The sense of Self, which is the root of consciousness, comes first, then the mind comes into being and through it we can see the outer world.

 *Ahaṁ* is reflected on all levels of our nature.
 Speech is *Ahaṁ*, with A as the first letter and *Ha* the last letter of the Sanskrit alphabet.
 Breath is *Ahaṁ*, with A as inhalation and Ha as exhalation.
 Thought is *Ahaṁ*.
 The I-thought or *Ahaṁ* is the root of all thoughts.
 The I-thought reflects the original prana that rises from the heart, of which it is a manifestation.
 Our true Self consists of the nature of *Ahaṁ* beyond speech, breath and mind.
-Through the *Ahaṁ* mantra, everything is comprehended. *Ahaṁkara* or the "I process" is the Sanskrit word for ego, as opposed to the Self which is *Ahaṁsvarïpa* or the Self-nature. *Ahaṁkara* at a cosmic level is the main power of external creation through which the mind, five sense organs, five motor organs and five sense qualities \(tanmatras\) are differentiated.
+Through the *Ahaṁ* mantra, everything is comprehended. *Ahaṁkara* or the "I process" is the Sanskrit word for ego, as opposed to the Self which is *Ahaṁsvarūpa* or the Self-nature. *Ahaṁkara* at a cosmic level is the main power of external creation through which the mind, five sense organs, five motor organs and five sense qualities \(tanmatras\) are differentiated.
 The *Ahaṁkara Tattva *or cosmic principle in Yoga philosophy is defined in terms of the Sanskrit alphabet.4

 Division arises through sound which proceeds through the alphabet.
 This means that through reciting the Sanskrit alphabet, or just repeating the *Ahaṁ* mantra, and turning within, one can integrate all the cosmic principles as well as all aspects of mind, senses and pranas and return to pure unity.